sfrechette/nhlplaybyplay-node/README.md

 Fetch NHL Play by Play game data in JSON file format

 ## Purpose
-Application built using NodeJS that provides the means for accessing, fetching NHL Schedule and Play by Play game data in JSON format.
+Application built using Node.js that provides the means for accessing, fetching NHL Schedule and Play by Play game data in JSON format.

-**Hope your familiar with the following:**
+**Hope your familiar with this…:**

 2016-2017 NHL Season Schedule ->
 http://live.nhl.com/GameData/SeasonSchedule-20162017.json